hirschan/Quick-Search-Wikipedia/README.md

 </p>

 # About
-Enables quick search - highlight text from any website, right-click and search on Wikipedia.t
+Highlight text from any website, right-click and search on Wikipedia instantly.

 ## Installation
 TBA.